-In this regard, I want to remind you that, although magnetotherapy is a therapy without side effects, the use of a machine to carry out cycles is always indicated on the advice or medical prescription, so that it can be your doctor to highlight the benefits of treatment e evaluate the possible contraindications.
+In this regard, I want to remind you that, although magnetotherapy is a therapy without side effects, the use of a machine to carry out cycles is always indicated on medical advice or prescription, so that it can be your treating doctor. highlight the benefits of treatment e evaluate the possible contraindications.

 Introduction to magnetic therapy devices

-If you've come to read this post, you've probably already read our article on magnetotherapy and its benefits and then you already know that one of the advantages of magnetotherapy is precisely that of being a therapy that can be carried out at home, without the aid of a professional.
+If you've come to read this post, you've probably already read our article on magnetotherapy and its benefits and then you already know that one of the advantages of magnetotherapy is precisely that of being a therapy that can be carried out at home, without the help of a professional.
 This important aspect, besides obviously the validity of magnetotherapy, in recent years has led this market to grow in a dizzying way, and consequently the manufacturers of appliances to design models for home use suitable for all budgets, with characteristics that now meet almost all needs.
-This is a significant advantage for you as a final user: there is more competition on the market, and more products will be of quality at favorable prices, with more controls by the bodies in charge.
-And we all know how important it is to choose well, when it comes to health!
+For you, the end user, this is a considerable advantage: the more competition there is on the market, the more the products will be of quality at advantageous prices, with more checks by the bodies in charge.
+And we all know how important it is to choose well when it comes to health!

-A quality appliance for home-based magnetic therapy (which will be used and maintained correctly) will last for many years, so it is important that you know how to make a careful purchase choosing the right model for your needs, without incurring exorbitant or even worse expenses. in very cheap models with features that are not suitable for your needs.
-There is no perfect model, each manufacturer follows a "philosophy" that makes its product in some way different from others.
-Behind the electro magnetic field, each device can offer different characteristics according to its own features, to the type of applicators supplied and above all to the type of audience to which it is addressed.
+A quality device for home magnetotherapy (which will be used and maintained correctly), will last for many years, it is therefore important that you know how to orient yourself on a careful purchase by choosing the right model for your needs, without incurring expensive costs or even worse. in very economical models with features inadequate to your needs.
+There is no perfect model, each manufacturer follows its own "philosophy" that makes its product different in some way from the others.
+Behind the electro-magnetic field, each device can offer different characteristics based on its functionality, the type of applicators supplied and above all the type of audience to which it is addressed.

 Evaluate the real needs